quicwg/base-drafts/draft-ietf-quic-http.md

 TODO:
-: Decide whether to acknowledge receipt of SETTINGS through empty SETTINGS frames with ACK bit set, as in HTTP/2, or rely on transport- level acknowledgment.
+: Decide whether to acknowledge receipt of SETTINGS through empty SETTINGS frames with ACK bit set, as in HTTP/2, or rely on transport-level acknowledgment.

-Some transport-level options that HTTP/2-over-TCP specifies via the SETTINGS frame are superseded by QUIC transport parameters in HTTP/2- over-QUIC.
+Some transport-level options that HTTP/2-over-TCP specifies via the SETTINGS frame are superseded by QUIC transport parameters in HTTP/2-over-QUIC.
 Below is a listing of how each HTTP/2 SETTINGS parameter is mapped:

 SETTINGS_HEADER_TABLE_SIZE: